 Sports fans and their loved ones expect an easy, consistent brand experience at every moment of interaction with products.
 Fanatics has to manage millions of digital assets for thousands of products across 300 stores.
 That sounds like an impossible amount of content to manage, but it’s possible with the right technology stack.

-Here’s some of the ways their DAM system helps them meet their content goals.
+Here are some of the ways their DAM system helps them meet their content goals.

 Four ways that a DAM system helps Fanatics streamline content production

-- E-commerce product content management: Centralized cloud storage and distribution for e-commerce product content syndication — from studio shot to the web experience.
+- E-commerce product content management.
+Centralized cloud storage and distribution for e-commerce product content syndication — from studio shot to the web experience.

-- Product image automation: Automation is used to capture and create, centralize and curate, and publish and deliver product images.
+- Product image automation.
+Automation is used to capture and create, centralize and curate, and publish and deliver product images.

-- Web experience management: A DAM platform houses and distributes all the product images used across the 300+ Fanatics online shopping portals.
+- Web experience management.
+A DAM platform houses and distributes all the product images used across the 300+ Fanatics online shopping portals.

-- Reuse images to save costs and improve speed: Images are reused hundreds of times to save on product-photography costs and work through logistical challenges.
+- Reuse images to save costs and improve speed.
+Images are reused hundreds of times to save on product-photography costs and work through logistical challenges.

 Fanatics has the unique challenge of their sales being tied to demand-driven events — like the win or loss of a football game.
 Before the big game, they need to make sure product images are carefully reviewed, approved, enriched, and published.
 That way, no matter which team wins or which quarterback breaks a new record, they have the right jerseys ready for sale.